metapolator/metapolator/specimen,-and-glyph-interaction.md

 The selected point(s) is now the parameter edit context and this is reflected in the parameters panel.
 Reminder: ‘click in whitespace to select none.’

-**rule**: the interaction is now in point mode, and any script, glyph, segment, line, or vector shape interaction is suppressed.
-Also the skeleton, segments and points view is now shown instantly (no delay) when mousing over any part of any glyph box.
+**rule**: the interaction is now in point mode, and any script, glyph, stroke, line, or vector shape interaction is suppressed.
+Also the skeleton, strokes and points view is now shown instantly (no delay) when mousing over any part of any glyph box.

 ### direct manipulation
 #### single point